Updated December 4, 2019

 “Live like no one else will now so you can live like no one can later.”
 This Dave Ramsey quote is the epitome of what it means to be frugal early in life so that you can live comfortably all of your life.
-Most Americans dream of going to college, securing a great job, and eventually, building wealth and retiring happily.
+Most Americans dream of going to college, securing a great job, paying off their student loans, and eventually, building wealth and retiring happily.
 The problem is, we do not all know how to do it, and the idea of wealth-building often sounds lofty.
 However, like most tasks and new ideas, building wealth becomes approachable and feasible when you break it into easy-to-accomplish steps, such as these:

 First and foremost, you need to start accumulating wealth by focusing on your income sources and your expenses in order to determine what your savings potential can be over the near term and long term.

 The wealth-building journey begins with your income.
 For those starting out, this is the first and most basic step.
 We have all seen graphs showing how saving a small amount of money each month can compound into substantial savings over time.
 In order for this to be possible, you must have and save a consistent amount of income over the next 30-40 years.
 The best course of action is to proactively secure a career that you enjoy and maintain a steady stream of earned income.
 Next, it is what you do with that income that really helps acquire wealth.
 Check out our list of salary calculators to figure out how much money you should be making

 2. Save the Wealth: